-Improve Sleep has a ton of fantastic advice, but, to give you an idea of what you can do to feel significantly more rested in the meantime, here are SIX of Schubert's top tips for getting a really, really amazing night's sleep.
+Improve Sleep: 20 Quick Techniques. but, to give you an idea of what you can do to feel significantly more rested in the meantime, here are SIX of Schubert's top tips for getting a really, really amazing night's sleep.
 (The full book has a LOT more.)

 If you want to stop feeling desperate and exhausted every night at bedtime, THIS is what you need to do to start falling asleep faster.

 1. Get at least 20 minutes of natural sunlight each day.

 Light exposure during the day helps your body follow a normal sleep-and-wake cycle.
 Natural sunlight regulates your body's production and release of melatonin, the hormone that is excreted at night to induce the natural sleep cycle.

 2. Reduce the amount of fluids you drink in the evening.

 Drinking water throughout the day is important for your body's health.
 Consuming liquids later in the evening can disrupt your sleep.
 You will feel more rested in the morning if you do not have to get up at night to answer nature's call.